What is Video Search adware?

 Right-click on the Start icon, select Apps and Features.
 In the opened window search for the application you want to uninstall, after locating it, click on the three vertical dots and select Uninstall.

 Windows 10 users:

 Right-click in the lower left corner of the screen, in the Quick Access Menu select Control Panel.
 In the opened window choose Programs and Features.

 Click Start (Windows Logo at the bottom left corner of your desktop), choose Control Panel.
 Locate Programs and click Uninstall a program.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "Video Search", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes Video Search ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Video Search ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.